GoogleCloudPlatform/cloud-run-mesh/README.md

 ## Configuration options

-When running in CloudRun, default automatic configuration is based on environment variables, metadata servers, and calls to GKE APIs.
+When running in Cloud Run, default automatic configuration is based on environment variables, metadata servers, and calls to GKE APIs.
 For debugging (as a regular process), when running with a regular docker or to override the defaults, the settings must be explicit.

-- WORKLOAD_NAMESPACE - default value extracted from the service account running the CloudRun service
+- WORKLOAD_NAMESPACE - default value extracted from the service account running the Cloud Run service
-- WORKLOAD_NAME - default value is the CloudRun service name.
+- WORKLOAD_NAME - default value is the Cloud Run service name.
 Also used as 'canonical service'.
-- PROJECT_ID - default is the same project as the CloudRun service.
+- PROJECT_ID - default is the same project as the Cloud Run service.
-- CLUSTER_LOCATION - default is the same region as the CloudRun service.
+- CLUSTER_LOCATION - default is the same region as the Cloud Run service.
 If CLUSTER_NAME is not specified, a cluster with ASM in the region or zone will be picked.
 - CLUSTER_NAME - if not set, clusters in same region or a zone in the region will be picked.
 Cluster names starting with 'istio' are currently picked first.
 (WIP to define a labeling or other API for cluster selection)